medusajs/workflow-examples/notify-on-discount/README.md

 - Create a cart with a product in Medusa store
 - Create a discount for that product in Medusa admin

-After discount is created, in your terminal, you should see a log about :
+After discount is created, in your terminal, you should see a log from the email service.

 ## Error handling